United States

-Two hundred laborers have established a model 'shack city' almost in the heart of New York City, to be on hand when employment resumes.
-Headed by an iron-jawed Texas sailor, a Mayor of sorts, the denizens keep their shacks and their streets clean, operate community kitchens, a laundry and a barbershop.
+During the depression era of 1932 two hundred unemployed, jobless laborers have established a shanty town or Hooverville almost in the heart of New York City, to be on hand when employment resumes.
+Headed by an iron-jawed Texas sailor, a Mayor of sorts, the men keep their shacks and their streets clean, operate community kitchens, a laundry service and even a barbershop.

 The Prince Of Wales Dedicates WWI Memorial